-I stopped whining and complaining around ten years ago.
-For the last decade or so, I have maintained a positive attitude, and I have done many, many positive things to help the cause of Poetry.
+I stopped whining and complaining more than a decade ago.
+Moreover, I have maintained a positive attitude, and I have done many positive things to help the cause of Poetry.
 My Muse is not languishing and dying; She is vibrantly alive and flourishing.

 But of course there has been a sea change.
 When the best poems by the best poets of all time are free on the Internet, most readers aren't going to buy poetry books by lesser poets.
 And so most poets will need "day jobs."
 This isn’t the end of the world.
 Get used to it, or write poetry so astoundingly good people will knock down doors to pay for it.